• Skip to content

 The wine list can be quite interesting if you have not been exposed to many Greek wines.
 Far from the days when Greece was primarily known for retsina, there are actually some pretty decent varietals now available.
 That being said, one hot evening I had a retsina there that blew me away.
 The wine descriptions are detailed and accurate, markup is very reasonable, and servers tend to be knowledgeable about the offerings to guide you through them.
 Domestics are available, but I like to take the whole plunge and keep everything authentic.

 If Eleni’s has a weakness, it is in the service.
-At times things can move glacially slow.
+At times things can move glacially slowly.
 On other occasions, entrees for some people at our table have come out way before others.
 There is just no excuse for this.
 Don’t let this keep you away though.
 Take the plunge, try new taste combinations, and consider it a payment towards your culinary education.

 • Phone: 227-2158

 • Address: 112 NW 9th Ave., Portland, OR.
-97209 Google Map
+97209

 • Hours: Tues-Thurs: 5pm-10pm, Fri-Sat: 5pm-11pm